Can Dogs Eat Pesto?

 A summary of why you shouldn't let your dog have pesto

 For all of the reasons listed above, pesto is not something we recommend feeding to dogs, cats, or any domestic animal.
-In small quantities, it's unlikely to pose any immediate problems, but the toxicity of garlic, the risk of allergic reactions to some nuts, and the fact that pesto is high in both salt and fat make it simply not worth the risk.
+In small quantities, it's unlikely to pose any immediate problems, but the toxicity of garlic, the risk of allergic reactions to some nuts, and the fact that pesto is high in salt and fat make it not worth the risk.
 There's a plethora of other treats that are far better for your dog's health and which they would probably much prefer anyway.

 What to do if your dog ate pesto

 First of all, don't panic.
-Most of the negative side effects of dogs eating pesto occur only when it's consumed in large quantities or over an extended period.If your dog happens to grab a piece of pasta with a bit of pesto on it, it’s unlikely to cause any harm.
+Most of the adverse side effects of dogs eating pesto occur only when consumed in large quantities or over an extended period.
+If your dog happens to grab a piece of pasta with a bit of pesto on it, it's unlikely to cause any harm.
 However, if you're concerned, there are a few signs to watch out for.

 Dogs and pesto: the symptoms

-If, however, your dog appears to be suffering from abdominal pain, is fainting, having seizures, or appears uncharacteristically lethargic, then contact your vet immediately.
+If, however, your dog appears to be suffering from abdominal pain, is fainting, has seizures, or appears uncharacteristically lethargic, then contact your vet immediately.
 They will ask you how much pesto your dog ate, its breed, age, and size, and then advise whether they want to see your dog in person.